XKCP/XKCP/README.markdown

 The list of targets can be found at the end of [`Makefile.build`](Makefile.build) or by running `make` without parameters.

+## Microsoft Visual Studio support (experimental)

+The XKCP offers support for the creation of Microsoft Visual Studio (VS) project files.
+To get a project file for a given target, simply append `.vcxproj` to the target name, e.g.,

+> `make generic32/KeccakTests.vcxproj`

+This is still somehow experimental, but it should be easy to extend/adapt by someone with more experience with VS. (*Help welcome!*) In particular, please note the current limitations:

+- The generated project files current target Win32 only, but this should be easy to adapt for 64-bit support.
+See the file [`ToVCXProj.xsl`](support/Build/ToVCXProj.xsl).
+- The assembly code, as used in some targets, follows the GCC syntax and at this point cannot be used directly with VS.

 # How do I build/extract just the part I need?